cerner/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 * Updating an Appointment resource without sending the `If-Match` header will result in a `412 Precondition Failed` response.
 * Updating an Appointment resource which is currently being modified will result in a `423 Locked` response.
 * If the Appointment resource could not be updated because of an operation that is necessary for the update (eg. encounter association), `424 Failed Dependency` response will be returned.
+* Patching a video visit appointment that has previously been patched for video visit links will result in a `409 Conflict` response.
+* Patching a video visit appointment with any missing required patch operations will result in a `422 Unprocessable Entity` response.

 ## Create